 According to a 2018 Prison Policy Initiative report, 25% of formerly incarcerated people don’t have a high school diploma or equivalency — this is nearly twice as high as the rate for the general public.
-Also, only 4% of ex-offenders have earned a bachelor’s degree or higher, while 25% of the general public has reached this level of education.
-Ex-offenders have an exceptionally high unemployment rate of 27% as well.
+Also, only 4% of formerly incarcerated folks have earned a bachelor’s degree or higher, while 25% of the general public has reached this level of education.
+Additionally, people with conviction records have an exceptionally high unemployment rate of 27%.

-Higher education provides ex-offenders with the ability to find good job opportunities and get their lives back on track.
-Indeed, people with prior convictions who enroll in college degree programs are 48% less likely to be reincarcerated than those who do not.
-And education benefits both the ex-offenders and society, as lower rates of recidivism lead to safer neighborhoods and less need to dedicate tax dollars to the prison system.
+Higher education provides formerly incarcerated people with the ability to find good job opportunities and get their lives back on track.
+Indeed, people with prior convictions who enroll in college degree programs are 48% less likely to be incarcerated again than those who do not.
+Education benefits both formerly incarcerated people and society, as lower rates of recidivism lead to safer neighborhoods and less need to dedicate tax dollars to the prison system.

-In this guide, we review how to get into college, the best degrees for people with prior convictions, and everything else that ex-offenders should know about higher education.
+In this guide, we review how to get into college, the best degrees for people with prior convictions, and everything else that formerly incarcerated folks should know about higher education.